Spangdahlem Air Base: 52d Tactical Fighter Wing

-During warm seasons in 1970 and 1971 operations shifted back to Bitburg while the runway was resurfaced at Spang.
+During warm seasons in 1970 and 1971 operations shifted back to Bitburg while the runway was resurfaced at Spangdahlem.
 During this period the hardened NATO "Tab-V" shelters were constructed at both bases while operations around them continued.
 EB-66s were too large and remained parked around the ramp at the large hangar.
 End of runway alert aircraft F4s and EB-66's were under shelter for weather protection only.
 "V" or Victor Alert denoted nuclear forces from the British bombers Victor and Vulcan beginning with that letter.
 "E" Alert was for ECM.

 The 39 TEWS was disbanded and personnel reassigned on 1 January 1973.
 Aircraft were returned to Shaw then retired by 1975.
 In turn, it was replaced in the electronic warfare role by the 81st Tactical Fighter Squadron, flying the McDonnell Douglas EF-4C Phantom II, being transferred to Spangdahlem from Zweibrücken Air Base, Germany under project "Creek Action" on 15 January 1973.